nalmadi/nalmadi.github.io/_posts/2026-05-14-student-interview-Yixin.md

 ---
 layout: post
-title: "Yixin Li ’25 on the Path From Philosophy and CS to AI Product Management"
+title: "Yixin Li ’25 on the Path From Philosophy and CS to Social AI Product Management"
 author: "Naser"
 categories: Interview
 tags: [Interview, student]